-This paragraph draws a comparison between the compensation of the Directors of the Company, the economic and financial performance of the Group, the average compensation of the Group's employees and the pay ratio over the past 5 years.5
+This paragraph draws a comparison between the compensation of the Directors of the Company, the economic and financial performance of the Group, the average compensation of the Group's employees and the pay ratio over the past 5 years.61 are primarily concentrated.
+The remuneration received by the CEO increased due to the improvement in the Group's operating profitability, a performance rewarded within the short-term variable incentive system, with a consequent effect also on the pay ratio62.